EzeZungri99/EzeZungri99/README.md

-# ¡Hola!
-Soy Ezequiel Zungri 👋
+# Hi!
+I'm Ezequiel Zungri 👋

-## ¿Quién soy?

-Soy un **Desarrollador Full Stack** con más de 2 años de experiencia en startups dinámicas y proyectos innovadores, especialmente en el ámbito de videojuegos NFT y tecnología Web3.
-Me destaco por ser **versátil**, con rápida capacidad de aprendizaje y adaptación a nuevos desafíos técnicos y de producto.

-## ¿Qué hago?

-Trabajo desarrollando funcionalidades completas, desde backend hasta frontend, y participo activamente en la mejora de la experiencia del usuario y la definición del producto.
-Uso metodologías ágiles, manejo Git con Pull Requests y colaboro en equipos multidisciplinarios para entregar valor real y constante.

-## ¿Cuál es mi objetivo?

-Mi objetivo es crecer profesionalmente en startups que valoren la **flexibilidad técnica**, la comunicación efectiva y el compromiso con la calidad.
-Busco oportunidades part-time o full-time donde pueda aportar con mi perfil polifuncional y seguir aprendiendo tecnologías modernas.

-## Tecnologías y herramientas que uso
+## Who am I?

+I am a **Full Stack Developer** with over 2 years of experience working in fast-paced startups and innovative projects, especially in NFT gaming and Web3 technology.
+I am versatile, quick to learn, and adapt easily to new technical and product challenges.

+## What do I do?

+I develop end-to-end features, from backend to frontend, actively contributing to user experience improvements and product definition.
+I work with agile methodologies, Git using Pull Requests, and collaborate closely with cross-functional teams to deliver real and continuous value.

+## What is my goal?

+My goal is to grow professionally in startups that value **technical flexibility**, effective communication, and commitment to quality.
+I am looking for part-time or full-time opportunities where I can bring my multifunctional profile and keep learning modern technologies.

+## Technologies and tools I use

-### Backend y frontend:
+### Backend and frontend:
 - JavaScript / TypeScript
 - React.js / Next.js
 - Node.js / NestJS / Express
 - PostgreSQL / Sequelize
 - HTML / CSS (Styled Components / TailwindCSS)

-### Herramientas y metodologías:
+### Tools and methodologies:
-- Git / GitHub (con Pull Requests y branching)
+- Git / GitHub (with Pull Requests and branching)
-- Notion, Trello, Jira (gestión ágil y documentación)
+- Notion, Trello, Jira (agile management and documentation)
-- Figma (colaboración en diseño UI/UX)
+- Figma (collaborative UI/UX design)

 ---

-## ¿Qué me diferencia?
+## What sets me apart?

-- Alta capacidad para trabajar en todas las capas del producto (full stack).
-- Comunicación clara y asertiva para facilitar el trabajo en equipo.
-- Proactividad para proponer soluciones y mejoras.
-- Rápida adaptación a nuevas tecnologías y entornos cambiantes.
+- Strong ability to work across the full product stack.
+- Clear and assertive communication to facilitate teamwork.
+- Proactive in proposing solutions and improvements.
+- Quick adaptability to new technologies and changing environments.

 ---

-## 📬 ¿Charlamos?
+## 📬 Let's connect!

-Estoy disponible para proyectos desafiantes en startups que busquen un desarrollador full stack comprometido, adaptable y con ganas de crecer.
-¡Contactame!
+I’m open to challenging projects in startups looking for a committed, adaptable full stack developer eager to grow.
+Feel free to reach out!

+📩 [Your email] | 💼 [LinkedIn] | 🌐 [Portfolio or GitHub]

 Mail : zungri2020@gmail.com
 Telefono: +54 11 63724502